Dknapik/website-academic/content/MAT351/TutorialNotes.md

   columns: '1'
 ---
 # Tutorial Notes
-Here you will find the notes from my tutorials.
+Here you will find any notes from my tutorials (for some tutorials supplementary materials may not be provided, so please make sure to attend).
 If you find any errors, please feel free to [contact me](https://davidknapik.com/#contact).

 - [Tutorial 1 - 9/20/2022](https://github.com/Dknapik/website-academic/blob/master/content/MAT351/351TUT_SEP20.pdf)
 - [Tutorial 2 - 9/27/2022](https://github.com/Dknapik/website-academic/blob/master/content/MAT351/351TUT_SEP27.pdf)